 Typical resting time is 60 minutes, but with many malts, conversion occurs much more quickly than this.
 For a moderate to full-bodied beer, you can begin running off the wort as soon as an iodine test shows a negative result (no color change, indicating that the test is not detecting appreciable amounts of starch.)

 Alpha-amylase is less active and less stable in worts with low levels of calcium ions.
 This instability is increased in thin mashes and mashes in which the pH is above the recommended range.

 For any beer that is supposed to be full-bodied, a mash out — a 5-minute rest at 168–170 °F (76–77 °C) — is recommended.
 Also, ensure that your grain bed temperature stays at this temperature during sparging by heating your sparge water to the appropriate temperature — which is dependent on the heat loss of your system during lautering.
 This will ensure that amylase enzyme activity is decreased, due to denaturation of the enzymes.
 As such, your wort fermentability will not increase appreciably during wort collection due to continued enzymatic action.

-Performing a mash-out also increases wort viscosity and makes lautering easier.
+Performing a mash-out also decreases wort viscosity and makes lautering easier.

 Step Up to the Plate